arananet/TzxDuino-Reloaded/README.md

 Fuses are lfuse = 0xff hfuse = 0xDA, efuse = 0x05, LB = 0x0F

+# Acrylic case

+I also made an acrylic case for this pcb. https://www.thingiverse.com/thing:2535743

 # Updates

 03/11/2017: Complete redesigned for use with arduino pro mini.